 In 2021, Plant-based Food Sales Increased by 27%, with a Market Value of $7 Billion.
 (Plant Based Food Association)

+In 2021, the plant-based food sales grew by 27%.
 In 2020, refrigerated plant-based meat sales grew 75%.
 These products were often placed directly beside traditional meat.
 This form of advertising, or product placement, helped put meat-free products front and center, and consumers responded.

 This propelled refrigerated plant-based meat sales, which increased more than twice as fast as frozen plant-based meat sales.